01 of 06

 Clean and Fill the Base Casts

-Remove any extra metal, using fine grit sandpaper, fine files plus a craft knife or a dentist’s tool.
+Remove any extra metal, using fine-grit sandpaper, fine files plus a craft knife or a dentist’s tool.
 File and sand off any irregularities in the finish, and use a magnifying glass to see small details.

 Fill any imperfections in the figures with Milliput or another metal filling epoxy.
-Use fine sandpaper to sand any filled areas down in order to blend the filler into the surrounding metal as much as possible.
+Use fine sandpaper to sand any filled areas down to blend the filler into the surrounding metal as much as possible.

 Use a dentist’s tool to recreate lines if any end in the middle of a filled patch.Continue to 3 of 6 below.

 Clean and Apply a Base Coat of Paint

 When the finish is correct with all extra metal removed, clean the miniature figures carefully with soap and water or rubbing alcohol.
 You don’t want any traces of oil from your fingers adhering to the miniatures.

 Once the figures are clean and dry, apply a thin base coating of an appropriate undercoat, one which will adhere to metal and allow you to paint on top with acrylic paints.